-The Society has both donor-restricted and board-designated resources which are limited in their use for specific purposes or due to timing.
+The Society has donor-restricted resources which are limited in their use for specific purposes or due to timing.
 Accordingly, these assets are shown as a reduction to financial assets available to meet general expenditures within one year.
 These assets limited to use, are more fully described in Note 9.
-Although the Society does not intend to spend from these board-designated funds, these amounts could be made available, if necessary.